 "Still at least you'll be able to feel the contractions when you need to push," he said as he knew that had been a worry of mine prior to getting the epidural.

 At around five o'clock in the afternoon I was checked again by a young woman who introduced herself as the new on-duty midwife.
-After only a very quick check, she told me I was nearly eight centimetres and I think that was the moment I started to believe that it was really going to happen.
+After only a very quick check, she told me I was nearly eight centimetres and I think that was the moment I started to believe that it was really going to happen, and soon.
 She and the lovely nurse I'd met when I first got to the hospital helped me get through some really hard contractions and then they left to go attend to a woman who was ready to push.
-Just before they left, I asked if they could put the plate of food outside the door as it was making me feel sick.
-I then asked if I was allowed to have some nibbles on the cookies we'd brought and they said yes as long as I didn't have too much.
+Just before they left, I asked if I was allowed to have some nibbles on the cookies we'd brought as I hadn't eaten since early that morning, and they said yes as long as I didn't have too much.

-NewMan alternated between offering me cookie and fizzy apple in between contractions, until it felt like I was constantly having a contraction.
+My partner then alternated between offering me cookie and fizzy apple in between my contractions, until it actually felt like I was constantly having a contraction.
 At this point I was starting to "lose it" during contractions.
-I couldn't regulate my breathing, I couldn't focus on anything but the blinding white heat of the pain as they now made my whole body compress.
-I longed to move, to get up off my bum, but I still had that stifling elastic band around my huge belly and I had more wires and tubes than i could count coming out of arms and back.
+I couldn't regulate my breathing, I couldn't focus on anything but the blinding white heat of the pain that made my whole body compress.
+I longed to move, to get up off my bum, but I still had that stifling elastic band around my huge belly and I had more wires and tubes than I could count coming out of my arms and back.
 They were everywhere.
 I asked NewMan to find someone, which he did a few times but he was told that there were several women already pushing so no-one was immediately available.
-It was on one of these occasions that I felt the need to push down.
+It was around this time that I first felt the need to push down.
 It's hard to explain other than making comparisons with, you know... doing a poo.
 You just feel this need to push something down and out of you.
 Because I was on my own and because it seemed too early - it had only been an hour since I'd reached 8 centimetres - I resisted the urge and literally grimaced and groaned my way through each contraction.

 Eventually the kind nurse came in and I told her I wanted to push.
 After helping me through the next contraction - puffing out her breath to encourage me to do the same - she said she would go and find the midwife.
-It took her a while to return, but in this time I'd gone from resisting the urge to push to not giving a monkeys and doing whatever I thought might make me feel better.
+It took her a while to return, but in this time I'd gone from resisting the urge to push to not giving a monkeys and doing whatever I thought might make me feel better!
 Although it was still an excruciating agony, finally bearing down with my most inner muscles gave me a little relief and certainly a new focus.
 After one such contraction I looked at my partner and told him I was already pushing.
-I felt like a naughty school girl.

 "Wait, Frankie, wait."